tinyc-z/jss/README.md

 jss
 ===

-A js booster on php server to Compressed javascript and merged into a js file, reduce the number of HTTP requests to speed up the web loading speed
+A js booster on php server to Compressed javascript and merged into one js file, reduce the number of HTTP requests to speed up the web loading speed